Recruitment

 Industrial Experience Year

 Around a third of our undergraduate students are successful in securing an industrial experience (IE) year in industry before graduation.
-This is one of the most popular ways to recruit students.
+This is one of the most popular ways to recruit students with around 50% of placement students returning to their placement providere for a full-time graduate role when they graduate.

 Summer internships for Computer Scientists